Prices Forecast: Technical Analysis

 What are the main factors influencing the asset’s price?

-The asset’s price is influenced by macroeconomic factors, including interest rate differentials, economic performance in the Eurozone and Switzerland, and investor sentiment.
+Factors influencing EUR/CHF include interest rate differentials, inflation rates, and broader economic conditions in the Eurozone and Switzerland.
 Geopolitical tensions also play a significant role.

 What is the outlook for the asset in the next 1 to 6 months?